mburnayev/ExcalSol-IV-challenge/README.md

     - <your_frontend_server_name> in Name under Name and tag
     - Ubuntu Server 24.04 LTS (HVM) under Application and OS Images (Amazon Machine Image)
     - t3.micro under Instance type
-    - "Create a new pair" and name it something relevant to your frontend under Key pair (login)
+    - "Create a new pair" and give it a relevant name for your project under Key pair (login), this will generate a .pem file which you should download
-    - Allow SSH traffic from "My IP", HTTP and HTTPS traffic from the internet
+    - Allow SSH traffic from "My IP", HTTP and HTTPS traffic from the internet under Network Settings
     - Select "launch instance"
 - Make sure to move your pemfile somewhere accessible for the following steps
-- Log into your new EC2 instance using OpenSSH using your variables in the following command:
+- ssh into your new EC2 instance using your variables in the following command:
     - `ssh -i <pemfile>.pem ubuntu@ec2-54-226-141-7.compute-1.amazonaws.com`
 - Once logged in, follow the steps in `frontend_config.sh`
 - If you get through the steps, you should see your Angular app when you visit your EC2 URL
 ---
 ### Testing Steps
 #### Database
 Since I opted for a very simple schema with only one table, testing the database by directly querying in the minimalist fashion that the backend will also be doing it is also simple — the Student table has 13 columns: 1 for an id, 1 for a username, 1 for a password hash, and 10 for grades.